 Spence, J, Titov, N, Dear, BF, Johnston, L, Solley, K, Lorian, C, Wootton, B, Zou, J & Schwenke, G 2011, 'Randomized controlled trial of Internet-delivered cognitive behavioral therapy for posttraumatic stress disorder', DEPRESSION AND ANXIETY, vol. 28, no. 7, pp. 541-550.View/Download from: Publisher's site

-Spence, J, Titov, N, Solley, K, Dear, BF, Johnston, L, Wootton, B, Kemp, A, Andrews, G, Zou, J, Lorian, C & Choi, I 2011, 'Characteristics and Treatment Preferences of People with Symptoms of Posttraumatic Stress Disorder: An Internet Survey', PLOS ONE, vol. 6, no. 7.View/Download from: UTS OPUS or Publisher's site
+Spence, J, Titov, N, Solley, K, Dear, BF, Johnston, L, Wootton, B, Kemp, A, Andrews, G, Zou, J, Lorian, C & Choi, I 2011, 'Characteristics and Treatment Preferences of People with Symptoms of Posttraumatic Stress Disorder: An Internet Survey', PLOS ONE, vol. 6, no. 7.View/Download from: Publisher's site

-Wootton, BM, Titov, N, Dear, BF, Spence, J & Kemp, A 2011, 'The Acceptability of Internet-Based Treatment and Characteristics of an Adult Sample with Obsessive Compulsive Disorder: An Internet Survey', PLOS ONE, vol. 6, no. 6.View/Download from: UTS OPUS or Publisher's site
+Wootton, BM, Titov, N, Dear, BF, Spence, J & Kemp, A 2011, 'The Acceptability of Internet-Based Treatment and Characteristics of an Adult Sample with Obsessive Compulsive Disorder: An Internet Survey', PLOS ONE, vol. 6, no. 6.View/Download from: Publisher's site

 Wootton, BM, Titov, N, Dear, BF, Spence, J, Andrews, G, Johnston, L & Solley, K 2011, 'An Internet administered treatment program for obsessive-compulsive disorder: A feasibility study', JOURNAL OF ANXIETY DISORDERS, vol. 25, no. 8, pp. 1102-1107.View/Download from: Publisher's site